Oncology

 - Metastatic colorectal cancer is usually treated first line with doublet chemotherapy of 5-fluorouracil and either oxaliplatin or irinotecan.

-- In patients whose cancers are wild-type for KRAS and NRAS, there is additional benefit from combining this with an anti-epidermal growth factor receptor (EGFR) monoclonal antibody (cetuximab or panitumumab).
+- In patients whose cancers are wild-type for KRAS and NRAS, there is additional benefit from combining these treatments with an anti-epidermal growth factor receptor (EGFR) monoclonal antibody (cetuximab or panitumumab).

-- Identification of a somatic KRAS pathogenic variant is a contraindication to anti-EGFR monoclonal antibodies, as patients with RAS-family gene pathogenic variants have inferior outcomes with this therapy.
+- Identification of a somatic (tumour) pathogenic KRAS variant is a contraindication to anti-EGFR monoclonal antibodies, as patients with pathogenic variants in the RAS family have inferior outcomes with this therapy.

 - Note: The above management advice is only relevant for metastatic colorectal cancer, as anti-EGFR therapy is not indicated in the setting of localised colorectal cancer.

-- The finding of a somatic KRAS mutation is not in itself an indication to perform any germline genomic testing.
-The decision to perform constitutional (germline) genomic testing in a patient with colorectal cancer should be based on mismatch repair deficiency and microsatellite instability status and/or the patient’s family history.
+- The finding of a somatic (tumour) KRAS mutation is not in itself an indication to perform any constitutional (germline) genomic testing.
+The decision to perform constitutional genomic testing in a patient with colorectal cancer should be based on mismatch repair deficiency and microsatellite instability status and/or the patient’s family history.

 Resources